10 Effective Ways to Heal and Cope With a Long-Term Relationship Breakup

 2. Engage in regular exercise to boost your mood and relieve stress.

 3. Eat a balanced diet to nourish your body and support your mental well-being.
+It is important to stay hydrated.

 4. Get enough sleep to restore your energy and promote emotional resilience.